30 January 2019

 In approving a Guernsey fund, the GFSC is also willing to take a practical approach in determining the suitability of prospective managers: where they are based in other jurisdictions, the GFSC will (depending upon the jurisdiction) take such authorisations into account (although such authorisation is not in itself sufficient; a demonstrable track record in the promotion and management of funds is required).

-For further information on the Guernsey’s regulatory regime, please visit our website briefing here.
+For further information on the Guernsey’s regulatory regime, please view our briefing 'Guernsey funds: an overview'.

 The Political and Legal Regime